s-akinfiev/Learn2code/README.md

 > Attention, do not forget to go to the develop branch, all work should take place only there!

 ***== Quest 1 received.
 Complement the src/history_of_vim.txt file with latest data on Vim, using Vim.
-Add information on both changes to the log: src/files. log–in the following format: path to the file – file size in bytes – date and time – SHA-sum of the file – SHA calculation algorithm. ==***
+Add information on both changes to the log: src/files.log – in the following format: path to the file (relative to the root directory) – file size in bytes – date and time – SHA-sum of the file – SHA calculation algorithm. ==***

 ***LOADING...***